Hedge Funds and Funds of Hedge Funds

 Hedge Fund Side-Pocket Accounts

-Hedge funds use accounts known as side pockets to put illiquid investments that are hard to value and sell, and thus to mark to market for portfolio evaluation.
-However, some of these side-pocket accounts may be used to off-load poorly performing investments, so that it doesn't diminish the published performance of the hedge fund, since the fund managers earn a performance fee that is a percentage of the fund's performance.
+Hedge funds use accounts called side pockets to put illiquid investments that are hard to value and sell, so they are marked to market for portfolio evaluation.
+However, some of these side-pocket accounts may be used to off-load poorly performing investments, so that it doesn't diminish the published performance of the hedge fund since the fund managers earn a performance fee that is a percentage of the fund's performance.

 This is just yet another reason to be wary of hedge funds.
-Because there is little regulatory oversight, there seems to be a lot of fraud or fudging with these accounts.
-Just recently, it was reported that some hedge funds were actually Ponzi schemes — a pyramid investment swindle — where the hedge funds were reporting stunning, but fictitious, returns, paying out high returns to early investors to attract more suckers money into the fund.
-Eventually, it collapses into lawsuits by the swindled, who even try to get the money paid to early investors.
+With little regulatory oversight, frauds or fudging with these accounts abound.
+Some hedge funds were actually Ponzi schemes — a pyramid investment swindle — where the hedge funds were reporting stunning, but fictitious, returns, paying out high returns to early investors to attract more suckers money into the fund.
+Eventually, they collapse into lawsuits by the swindled, who even try to claw back payments from early investors.

 I often wonder why people invest in hedge funds.
 They don't seem to do as well as many well regulated investments, so why take the risk?